-PART 7: STANDARD OPERATING PROCEDURES FOR PROCESSING COMPLAINTS OF DISCRIMINATION processing complaints of discrimination, including the presumption of innocence on the part of the respondent, supportive measures for involved parties, the procedures for internal investigations, the procedures for live hearings if required, and the procedures for the parties' to appeal .
+PART 7: STANDARD OPERATING PROCEDURES FOR PROCESSING COMPLAINTS OF DISCRIMINATION

+The Office of Institutional Equity, in consultation with the Office of General Counsel, is authorized to issue and publish at https://equity.nmsu.edu/ standard operating procedures for processing complaints of discrimination, including the presumption of innocence on the part of the respondent, supportive measures for involved parties, the procedures for internal investigations, the procedures for live hearings if required, and the procedures for the parties' to appeal.
 The standard operating procedures will comply with applicable federal regulations, including the 2020 update to the Title IX regulations, and any corresponding Department of Education guidance that may be subsequently issued.